junghochoi-umd/cryptography-cmsc414fall2022/README.md

-   You should develop tools (in the language of your choice) to perform the Kasiski Examination or Index of Coincidence computation, frequency analysis (see crypto-exercises for n-gram frequencies for English), and decryption.
+   You should develop tools (in the language of your choice) to perform the Kasiski Examination or Index of Coincidence computation, frequency analysis (see crypto-exercises for n-gram frequencies for English), and decryption. **Please note that your solution does not have to be completely automated.** If you had to perform some of the analysis and decryption manually, this should be documented in files.txt as part of your submission.
 Your submission should consist of:

    - keyword1.txt, which should include the keyword that you